trustoverip/spec-up-t-website/docs/developer-documentation/create-zenodo-doi.md

 :::note

-Reserve the DOI *before* you publish.
+For a first publish, reserve the DOI *before* you publish.
 Zenodo lets you reserve it so you can put it in the document first.
 It becomes official only when you click Publish.
+After that, prefer the **main ID** in the specification; later updates usually do not need a new reserved DOI in the source.

 :::